smsapi/smsapi-php-client/README.md

 Depending on which of SMSAPI service your account is, you should pick it calling one of a method from examples below:

+### PSR-17 and PSR-18

+Starting form version 3, SMSAPI PHP Client supports PSR-17 and PSR-18 compliant HTTP clients.
+That way this library is independent of client of your choice.
+You have to provide your own HTTP client, request factory and stream factory to use our library.
+All following examples consider you have HTTP client, request factory and stream factory well-defined in `bootstrap.php` file.

 ### How to use *SMSAPI.COM* client?

 ```php